Access My FREE 5-Part Retail Sales Training Email Course!

-From the big-boxes to the mom & pops you can learn a lot by what they choose to feature in their emails.
+From the big boxes to the mom & pops you can learn a lot from what they choose to feature in their emails.

 Yes, most are still stuck in the 60's mindset that it should just be discounts and cheap stuff, but not all.

 If they include links to their blog?
 Click on the links and find out what's on the blog.

 What are they choosing to feature in their email blast?
 How often are they sending them out?

 Next, ask yourself, What can I do to copy without copying the email itself?

 The best retailers have a staff of creative professionals who have found the right elements to include in email marketing which include: